-Join Scott Simpson for an in-depth discussion in this video Using "repeat" to create loops, part of Up and Running with AppleScript.
+Join Scott Simpson for an in-depth discussion in this video Using "repeat" to create loops, part of Learning AppleScript.

 Now that we have a list, let's take a look at using the items that are in that list one by one.
 For this I'll use the repeat keyword.
 There's two basic ways of going about this.
 First, let's take a look at the way that might be a little bit more familiar to programmers.
 I'll type repeat with i, from one to the count of the images.
 Repeat sets up a block so, I'll need to say, end repeat at the end of it.
 What that says is, starting with one, go through the list, and set the value of I to one, two, three, all the way up to the count of the number of items in the list.